bri3d/VW_Flash/README.md

 # Flashing basics
 VW_Flash.py has the capability of automated block prep and flashing.
 As outlined elsewhere, blocks must be checksummed, compressed, and encrypted prior to being sent to the ECU.
-VW_Flash.py will write compressed files to the /tmp/ space due to the way lzss compression is currently being handled.

 While you *can* perform each step of the process manually, it's unneceessary.
-If you want to perform a simple calibration flash to an already patched ECU, you'll need to provide --activity flash_bin --infile calibration.bin --block CAL:
+If you want to perform a simple calibration flash to an already patched ECU, you'll need to provide --activity flash_cal --infile calibration.bin

 ```bash
 pi@raspberrypi:~/VW_Flash $ python3 VW_Flash.py --action flash_bin --infile /home/pi/flashfiles/testdir/18tsi_MPI_IS38hybrid_FlexTiming_3000rpmscav_1.9bar_500nm.bin --block CAL